TOOLKIT TABLE OF CONTENTS

 Sow It Forward is the grants and partnership program of Kitchen Gardeners International.
 The grant is for nonprofit causes or organizations (schools, 501c3s, food banks, community gardens, colleges, libraries, prisons, senior programs, etc.) interested in starting or expanding food garden projects that are of general benefit to their community.
 Past grantees include school gardens, community gardens, food bank gardens, library gardens, senior gardens, prison gardens and homeless shelter gardens among others.

-Community and Miscellaneous School Grants
+Miscellaneous Community and School Grants

 The Lunchbox School Food Service Grants